jamesliudotcc/markassafe/README.md

 To run the app, run `make`.
 The Makefile should install the requirements for you if they are out of date.

 To run the tests, run `make test`.
 To run linting, run `make lint`.

+To deploy, run `fly deploy`.
+Assuming you have Fly installed and have credentials, that is.
+TODO: Deploy using Github Actions